-Consider a personal question Are you a refreshing person to be around?
+Would you consider a question?
+Are you a refreshing person to be around?
 Have you ever noticed there are two very different types of relationships?
 There are replenishing relationships and there are draining relationships.
 There are people who charge your battery and there are people that drain it.
-Kind people help recharge your battery.
+Kind people will charge your battery.
 God calls us to be "battery chargers."

-Perhaps you're a person who wrings your hands wondering, "Why don't people seem to like me?
-Why does it seem like I hardly ever get invited over for dinner?"
+Are you a person who wrings your hands wondering, "Why don't people seem to like me?
+Why does it seem like I hardly ever get invited over for dinner?"?
 Consider two issues.
 Proverbs says, "A person with friends must show himself friendly."
-So you do the inviting!
+You do the inviting!
 You put out your hand first for the handshake.
 You get up out of your seat to greet the people in the pews around you.
-You go up to the person in the foyer and ask how he's doing.
-You send the encouraging card.
-You ask the person to come to your home for fellowship.
 You make the decision to be a battery charger!

 Then be honest about a second issue.
 If people shy away from you, ask yourself this question.
-Am I a kind person, really?
-Or am I an unpleasant, negative, sour person?
-Am I really a pleasant person to be around?
+Am I a kind person, or am I an unpleasant, negative, sour person?
 As we grow older, we seldom stay as we are.
 We tend to become either better or bitter.

 Please realize that God is not dangling the list of 1 Corinthians 13 before us and saying, "Hah!
 Do this and earn my favor!"
 The truth is we can't be longsuffering and kind without the Spirit's enablement.

-Notice Galatians 5:22-23, "For the fruit of the Spirit is love, joy, peace, long-suffering, gentleness [from same Greek word translated "kind" in 1 Cor 13; chrastotes], etc." The Spirit alone can produce these characteristics in us, and He will as we cooperate with Him.
-But if there's no evidence of love in me--namely, behavior that is long-suffering and kind--then I've got a glaring problem, namely, either I am quenching the Spirit or worse, I don't have the Spirit.
+"For the fruit of the Spirit is love, joy, peace, long-suffering, gentleness [from same Greek word translated "kind" in 1 Cor 13; chrastotes], etc. (Gal 5:22-23)."
+The Spirit alone can produce these characteristics in us, and He will as we cooperate with Him.
+But if there's no evidence of love in me--namely, behavior that is long-suffering and kind--then I've got a glaring problem, namely, I don't have the Spirit.